 Q: What is the purpose of a Phase 1 clinical trial?

+A: A Phase 1 clinical trial is primarily intended to establish safety, tolerability and dosing parameters, though early efficacy can be a secondary endpoint.
 Even though a drug has been cleared by the FDA to advance into clinical trials, there is no guarantee that it will work in humans.
 It is important to know that efficacy can only be established when a trial is statistically significant in size.

-A: Generally, a Phase 1 clinical trial will enroll anywhere from 20 to 100 patients.
+A: Generally, a Phase 1 clinical trial will enroll anywhere from 10-30 patients.
 It is the first time a drug candidate is administered in humans with the primary purpose being to establish that the treatment is safe and to look at potential side effects that patients may experience when taking the drug.
 We also need to evaluate how much drug we can safely administer, known as a dose-range assessment.
 Establishing these initial parameters does not require a large number of patients, so a Phase 1 trial is usually limited to a small group of participants.